Tommaso-Pincelli/definitions/manual/source/fairmat-cover.rst

 Our scope and perspective
 #########################

-Thanks to an active cooperative approach across a wide variety of experimental techniques, the FAIRmat project has an extraordinary opportunity to expand greatly the set of data/metadata accurately described via NeXus.
-With a closely-connected team of domain experts, we will achieve such expansion while at the same time maintainig a consistent structure across different techniques and methods, striving for the maximum simplicity of use.
+Thanks to a cooperative approach across a wide variety of experimental techniques, the FAIRmat project has an opportunity to expand the set of data/metadata accurately described via NeXus.
+With a closely-connected team of domain experts, we will develop such expansion while at the same time maintainig a consistent structure across different techniques and methods, striving for the maximum simplicity of use.

 Achieving a standardized and FAIR data structure has a wide spectrum of advantages, ranging from radical progress in scientific transparency to the development of new, far-reaching tools that can be shared across the whole scientific community.
-The convenience of such tools can range from guaranteeing data reusability within a single lab, to the open-source availability of ready-to-use, community-generated advanced analysis software.
-Perhaps the grandest resource, however, is the inclusion of experimental datasets in the `NOMAD Laboratory <https://nomad-lab.eu/about/scope>`_: a data infrastructure that already hosts the largest computational material science repository in the world, a homogeneous and machine readable archive, a human accessible encyclopedia and artificial intelligence access.
+The convenience of such tools can range from guaranteeing data reusability within a single lab, to the open-source availability of ready-to-use advanced analysis software.
+Perhaps the greatest resource, however, is the inclusion of experimental datasets in the `NOMAD Laboratory <https://nomad-lab.eu/about/scope>`_: a data infrastructure that already hosts the largest computational material science repository in the world, a homogeneous and machine readable archive, a human accessible encyclopedia and artificial intelligence access.